Ameraguard Truck Accessories in San Antonio, TX

 In addition to the fact that removing the rake from a truck can lead to premature bushings, shocks and springs to fail prematurely if you level your truck and start hauling heavy load -- like a body lift -- a leveling kit adds a limited amount of clearance to a truck.

-As the name suggest, suspension lifts involve altering the suspension on your vehicle.
+As the name suggests, suspension lifts involve altering the suspension on your vehicle.
 For a minor suspension lift, you can change the shocks or struts or add leaves to the springs, but more dramatic changes may demand you alter the steering components and even change out the driveshaft.

 While considerably more complex than a body lift, suspension lifts allow you to increase ground clearance to a much greater degree, increase the dimensions of your tires, and increase the maximum up-to-down travel of your suspension.